encodis/mokuwiki/README.md

 # Introduction

-For a while I've been running the excellent [dokuwiki](https://www.dokuwiki.org) on my Mac using OS X's bundled Apache server.
+For a while I've been running the excellent [DokuWiki](https://www.dokuwiki.org) on my Mac using OS X's bundled Apache server.
 The problem is that every time Apple update the OS they futz with the Apache config, so I have to work out how to get it going again.
-Then I have to update `dokuwiki` itself, as I don't do that nearly as often as I should.
+Then I have to update `DokuWiki` itself, as I don't do that nearly as often as I should.
 Etc, etc.

-However, it struck me that I don't really need a wiki as such---all I really need are inter-page links and the ability to tag pages and gets lists of pages that match a given set of tags.
-(This is basically DokuWiki's double bracket syntax: `[[A Page Title]] ` and the [tag](https://www.dokuwiki.org/plugin:tag) plugin.)
+However, it struck me that I don't really need a wiki as such---all I really need or my purposes are inter-page links and the ability to tag pages and gets lists of pages that match a given set of tags.
+(This is basically DokuWiki's double bracket syntax for links to another page: `[[A Page Title]] ` and the [tag](https://www.dokuwiki.org/plugin:tag) plugin.)
 I don't actually need the "wiki" bit, as I can easily edit the files locally and deploy as needed.
 I've also got used to using Markdown rather than DokuWiki's markup (although there is a Markdown plugin for that).

 So this project hosts a Python script (`moku-wiki`) that takes an input folder of Markdown documents and processes them according to the following rules, putting the results in an output folder: